The Scary Link Between Stroke and Psoriasis

 And seven ways to slash your risk

 Skin and stroke: not typically relatives.
 But increasing evidence shows a connection between psoriasis – a chronic skin condition that causes dry and itchy patches of skin – and a higher risk of stroke and other cardiovascular disorders, according to an article published in Cureus.
-The researchers suggest that the chronic inflammation associated with psoriasis is also central to strokes and other cardiovascular diseases.
+The researchers suggest that the chronic inflammation associated with psoriasis is also correlated to strokes and other cardiovascular diseases.
 However, even with an increased stroke risk there are still things you can do to stay as healthy as possible.

-After an extensive review of the evidence, the authors of this latest study believe that those of us with psoriasis are more likely to have increased cardiovascular risk factors such as hypertension, diabetes, and obesity compared to the general population.
-The risks are even higher if we have severe psoriasis and psoriatic arthritis.
+After an extensive review of the evidence, the authors of this study believe that those of us with psoriasis are more likely to have increased cardiovascular risk factors such as hypertension, diabetes, and obesity compared to the general population.
+The risks are even higher if we have severe psoriasis or psoriatic arthritis.
 In two different studies of psoriatic arthritis that were included in the review, death was more likely than in the control groups, and cardiovascular disease was the leading cause of death.

 The authors of the review believe there may be a variety of reasons psoriasis and stroke are related.
 One reason is that severe psoriasis is associated with an increased prevalence of metabolic syndrome, a chronic inflammatory state.
 The inflammation that is present with psoriasis is also linked to elevated levels of C-reactive protein, which is an independent risk factor of cardiovascular disease.
 Psoriasis is also associated with other health risks such as obesity and an increase in cholesterol levels that could lower the quality of life.